Spicy Pflaumenmus recipe or German plum butter, a traditional way of preserving plums in Germany.

 Instructions

 - Blend with an immersion blender until smooth.
 Cook for another 10 minutes.
-The butter will start to bubble immediately and the bubbling will be quite violent during the first 5-6 minutes.
+The butter will start to bubble immediately, and the bubbling will be quite violent during the first 5-6 minutes.
 It is better to cover the pot, leaving a crack open, during this time.
 Once the bubbling has calmed down, remove the lid.

-- Ladle into clean jars leaving about 0.6 cm/ ¼ inch headspace.
-Wipe the rims and place the lids on.
-Can in a water bath canner for 10 minutes.
+- Can the plum butter in a water bath canner for 10 minutes.
 Leave to rest for 5 minutes.
-Carefully remove using a jar lifter and wearing mitts.
+Carefully remove using a jar lifter and wear mitts.
 Place on folded kitchen cloths and leave, undisturbed, to cool completely.